ngdplnk/SSTools4MC_Legacy/README.md

 # SSTools4MC - Server Startup Tools for Minecraft

-SSTools4MC is a collection of tools designed to assist with various processes for your dedicated Minecraft server.
+SSTools4MC is a set of tools designed to assist you hosting your own dedicated Minecraft server.

 ## Table of Contents
 - [Getting Started](#getting-started)